 Current Immigration Rules and Public Benefits (Public Charge)

 The federal government has changed the public charge rule.
-This rule may affect some immigrants who use public benefits.
+This rule started February 24, 2020 and may affect some immigrants who use public benefits.
 Public benefits are government programs for people with low income that help with food, housing, cash or healthcare.

 Keep reading to see if the current rules may affect you.

-If you have a status listed below, using public benefits will not affect your current or future immigration status:
+If you have a status listed below, you can safely use public benefits:

 Green card holders-unless you travel outside the U.S. for more than 6 months

 Refugee or asylee

 U or T Visa (visas for victims of crimes)

 Violence Against Women Act (VAWA) approved self-petition

 Relief under Cuban Adjustment Act (CAA), the Nicaraguan and Central American Relief Act (NACARA) or the Haitian Refugee Immigration Fairness Act (HRIFA)